-Iron core Oil-immersed Shunt Reactors act as an absorber of reactive power to increase energy efficiency of the power system.
+Iron Core Oil-immersed Shunt Reactors act as an absorber of reactive power in order to increase the energy efficiency of a power system.

-Shunt Reactors are used in order to compensate capacitive reactive power generated by long and lightly loaded transmission lines as well as underground cables, thus allowing the flow of more active power through the system and avoiding over voltages.
-Shunt Reactors can be directly connected to the power line or to a tertiary winding of a three-winding power or distribution transformer.
+Shunt Reactors are used to compensate the capacitive reactive power that is generated by long and lightly loaded transmission lines, as well as underground cables.
+This allows the flow of more active power through the system while avoiding over-voltages.
+Shunt Reactors can be connected directly to the power line or tertiary windings of a three-winding power or distribution transformer.

-The main windings and the magnetic circuit are immersed in oil.
-The insulation oil acts as the cooling medium, which can both absorb heat from the reactor windings and conduct the heat away through the oil.
+The main windings and magnetic circuit are immersed in oil, which acts as a cooling medium.
+It can both absorb heat from the reactor windings as well as conduct the heat away through the oil.

 The core of an oil-immersed reactor is made of ferromagnetic materials, with one or more built-in air gaps.
-These air-gapped iron cores are designed to withstand not only the mechanical stresses during normal operation but also to withstand the fault conditions in the network.
+These air-gapped iron cores are designed to withstand not only mechanical stress during normal operation but also fault conditions in the network.

-It is mainly used for reactive power compensation of long or lightly loaded transmission lines as well as underground cables used in:
+They are mainly used for reactive power compensation of long or lightly loaded transmission lines, as well as underground cables used in: